Gardens of Paris and the Loire Valley

-This trip is sold out, check back for our next member trip in 2018!
+This trip is sold out, please check back for our 2019 travel plans!

-The cost is $3,850 per person (based on double occupancy), with land transportation only (air transportation can be made through Frosch Travel or on your own).
-Included is a $250 tax-deductible gift to the Chicago Botanic Garden.
-A $1,925 per person deposit is required by September 15, 2016, to reserve your spot.
+The cost is $4,750 per person based on double occupancy including land transportation.
+Air transportation may be made through Frosch Travel or on your own.
+Included in the cost is a $250 tax-deductible gift to the Chicago Botanic Garden.
+A deposit of $2,300 per person is required to reserve your spot.

 For more information, contact Rita Velten at Frosch Travel, (847) 948-5300.

 American Airlines is the Official Airline of the Chicago Botanic Garden